beam-cloud/beta9/README.md

 # Beta9

-Beta9 is an open-source platform for running remote containers directly from Python.
+Beta9 is an open source platform for running remote containers directly from Python.
 It supports GPU/CUDA acceleration, allows you to scale out arbitrary Python code to hundreds of machines, easily deploy functions and task queues, and distribute workloads across various cloud providers (including bare metal providers).

 Features: